mk-forge/e-learning-platform/README.md

 # E-Learning Platform

-Web application for online education, built with five other students as a team project.
+Web application for online education built with five other students as a team project.

 ## My role

 I worked on the frontend part of the course management.
-Specifically, the Courses page, course enrollment and unenrollment, along with adding images to courses.
+Specifically, the courses page, course enrollment and unenrollment, along with adding images to courses.
 I also contributed to the profile page where enrolled courses are displayed.

 ## User roles